Medically reviewed by Jill Johnson, DNP, APRN, FNP-BC

 Talking to a healthcare professional will help minimize and possibly eliminate some of the potential lifestyle causes of depression.

 For instance, starting an exercise regimen has been shown in some cases to be as effective as drugs.

 There are a variety of treatment options available to you if you’re suffering from symptoms of depression.
 The first step is to talk to someone about your problems.

 We can offer you a variety of resources, like our complete guide to depressive symptoms, and our “Am I Depressed” Checklist.
+We also have a guide on a more alternative approach of hypnosis for depression.
 But we can’t take that first step for you.

 There are a lot of uncertainties ahead, but there’s little to be scared of.
 This will be a trial and error process, because what works for friends or family won’t necessarily work for you.